 In certain respects, Marco Antonio Barrera is not your typical Mexican fighter.
 When compared to such compatriots as Julio Cesar Chavez, Ruben Olivares, and longtime rival Erik Morales, Barrera had a relatively placid upbringing.
-He was in fact born into an affluent family in Mexico City with ties to the movie industry.
-He didn’t need prizefighting in the same way so many more desperate fellow countrymen did.
-Before winning his first world title in 1995, Barrera had already enrolled in a prep school that would help segue him into his dream of becoming a lawyer.
+He was in fact born into an affluent family in Mexico City with ties to the movie industry and didn’t need prizefighting in the way his more desperate countrymen did.
+Before winning his first world title in 1995, Barrera had already enrolled in a prep school and was intent on someday becoming a lawyer.

 “But the people didn’t let me retire,” Barrera said in a 1995 interview, speaking of the Mexican boxing fans who became enamored with his rising talent.
 Quickly becoming a fan favorite in the Fabulous Forum in Inglewood, Barrera put on a terrific show there against former champion Kennedy McKinney, making a name for himself on an international stage in the inaugural broadcast of HBO’s Boxing After Dark series.

 But while a young Barrera was renowned for boxing “Mexican style,” as Gennady Golovkin would later call it, an older, more mature version of Barrera exhibited some of the cerebral craft he failed to call on in his tough defeats to Junior Jones and Erik Morales.
 Most notably, Barrera came in a three-to-one underdog against unbeaten featherweight sensation “Prince” Naseem Hamed before putting on a stunning boxing clinic, completely neutralizing the “Prince” behind his jab and a well executed game plan that had Hamed confused and floundering.